Langtang Vallay Trek

 Altitude Sickness

 Since the Langtang Trek takes you to 5,000 m (Kyanjin Ri), the risks of altitude sickness are significantly higher.
 Since the trek is shorter, you will have less time to cover the entire distance.
 The lack of time to reach such a height also adds to the difficulty.
-You must separate at least a day for acclimatization to adjust to the lower oxygen level at such heights.
+You must allow at least a day to acclimatize to the lower oxygen levels at such heights.

 Trail Conditions